Diving on La Désirade

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Here I am again writing about Guadeloupe and more specifically the islands of Guadeloupe : Desirade island.
-At the time of writing it’s been 8 months since we’ve been in the wonderful area that is Guadeloupe.
-After exploring the island of Terre-de-Bas in Les Saintes, we are now exploring the magnificent island of La Désirade.
-We took advantage of a long 4-day weekend (with the mid-Lent holiday and a gap) to discover this beautiful area, which we’d heard nothing but good things about since our arrival.
+Here I am again, writing about Guadeloupe—more specifically, one of its islands: La Désirade.
+At the time of writing, we had been living in this beautiful part of the world for eight months.
+After exploring Terre-de-Bas in Les Saintes, it was time to discover the wonderful island of La Désirade.
+We took advantage of a four-day weekend around the mid-Lent holiday to visit this peaceful place, which we had heard nothing but good things about since arriving.

 I invite you to read about Mélanie’s microlight flight if you’re looking for another way to explore the island.
 She spent over an hour and a half in the air.
 She flew over the beautiful island of La Désirade!